sixslime/unnamed-sc-spec/docs/guide/converting/namespace.md

 ## Definition

+A namespace is a directory contained in a datapack's `data` directory.

+SC defines a **primary namespace** as:

-> A **primary namespace** is a datapack namespace that contains otherwise undefined registry resources (functions, recipes, advancements, etc.).
+> A namespace that contains/defines otherwise undefined registry resources (functions, recipes, advancements, etc.).

-Importantly, this does not include overwriting or appending to already existing resources (e.g. adding a block to `#minecraft:infiniburn_overworld` or modifying the `minecraft:torch` recipe would not make `minecraft` a primary namespace of your datapack).
+Importantly, this does not include overwriting or appending to already existing resources.

+*For example, appending to `minecraft/tags/block/infiniburn_overworld.json` or overwriting `minecraft/recipe/torch.json` would not make `minecraft` a primary namespace of your datapack; however, defining `minecraft/recipe/slime_ball.json` would, because `minecraft/recipe/slime_ball.json` does not already exist.*
-*A datapack namespace is any directory in a datapack's `data` directory.*

 ## Requirements

 Under SC, your datapack must have **exactly one** primary namespace, and it must:

+* Be 3+ characters in length.
+* Not contain any `.` (period).
+* Not start with `-` (dash) or `_` (underscore).
 * Not be `minecraft` or `slimecore`.
-* Not contain any `.` (period) characters.
-* Not start with a `-` (dash) or `_` (underscore).
-* Be 3+ characters in length.

-While not explicitly required, it is expected that it is follows [good naming practices](TODO).
+Also, while not explicitly required, it is expected that it follows [good naming practices](TODO).

-If your datapack is found to have multiple primary namespaces, see *[Dealing With Multiple Namespaces](TODO)*.

-Note that defining *anything new* in the `minecraft` namespace, even if it may seem reasonable (ex: defining `minecraft/recipe/slime_ball.json`) would make `minecraft` a primary namespace (which is invalid).
+Per these requirements, any resources that do not already exist by default in the `minecraft` namespace must not be contained in your datapack's `minecraft` namespace.
+If such resources do exist, you must move them to your datapack's primary namespace.

-*If your datapack depends on other datapacks, assume that the dependencies' resources are already defined when evaluating your datapack's namespaces (dependencies will be covered later in this guide).*
+If your datapack depends on other datapacks, assume that the dependencies' resources are already defined when evaluating these requirements *(dependencies will be covered [later](TODO))*.

-If your datapack meets all of the above requirements, you may skip to the [next section](./slimecore.md).
+If your datapack meets all of the above requirements, you may go to the [next page](./slimecore.md).

 ## Dealing With Multiple Primary Namespaces
-Ultimately, there are two strategies for dealing with multiple primary namespaces.
+Two main strategies can be employed if your datapack contains multiple primary namespaces.

-**Splitting:** Turning a primary namespace into it's own datapack and declaring it as a dependency of the original datapack *(an informal text note will suffice for now. dependency declaration will be explained [later](TODO))*.
+**Splitting:** Giving a namespace it's own datapack and declaring it as a dependency of the original datapack *(an informal text note will suffice for now. dependency declaration will be explained [later](TODO))*.

-**Merging:** Moving all of one namespace's resources into another namespace.
+**Merging:** Moving all (new/defined) resources from one namespace into another namespace.

-Splitting tends to be the easier option, and is recommended for namespaces that can realistically be re-used in the future.
-Merging is best for "helper" or utility namespaces that reference or are closely related to the namespace(s) they are referenced by.
+Splitting is recommended for namespaces with resources that can realistically be re-used in the future (and tends to be the easier option).
+Merging is best for "helper" or utility namespaces that reference or are closely related to the namespace(s) that they are referenced by.

 ### Example